 – Ernest Yu

-In this month, there is a new cat, named Xiao He, suffering from urogenital infection coming to our “independent study” .
-Xiao He was originally living in the shelter, but later on was discovered that he was unable to pee on his own, so was sent to NTU animal hospital for treatment.
-As a result of difficulty to pee, he was inserted with a urinary catheter so as to collect the urine.
+This month, there is a new cat, named Xiao He, suffering from urogenital infection coming to our “independent study”.
+Xiao He was originally living in the shelter, but later on, was discovered that he was unable to pee on his own, so was sent to NTU animal hospital for treatment.
+As a result of the difficulty peeing, he was inserted with a urinary catheter so as to collect the urine.
 The nervous system, moreover, is injured, leading to paraplegia of both hind limbs.
-Later the biochemistry report revealed the infection of mold and bacteria in the penis, of which part of tissues even underwent necrosis.
+Later the biochemistry report revealed the infection of mould and bacteria in the penis, of which part of tissues even underwent necrosis.

 – Linda Lau

 October was an internship in the section of Large Animal Disease and Economic Animal Disease and hospitalization, each lasting for two weeks.